-We live in a inbound marketing strategy age, but your marketing and sales team still has to conduct meetings with potential clients, customers, and amongst your staff.
+We live in a inbound marketing strategy age, but your marketing and sales team still has to conduct meetings with potential clients, customers, and among your staff.
+Meetings are crucial to the successful management of any project, especially marketing campaign management.
 Effectively managing meetings that last longer than 10 minutes takes a basic understanding of how the human brain works.
-We may have evovled to a level that allows us to create AI, but we are still hard wired to process information and pay attention from thousands of years ago.
+We may have evolved to a level that allows us to create AI, but we are still hard wired to process information and pay attention from thousands of years ago.

 Holding a Meeting Longer than 10-Minutes?
 That's Your First Challenge